 - If you are managing only one sensor/actuator, you can choose to assign an ID number by selecting "Manually select a sensor number."
-See Managing One Sensor or Actuator (on page 199). - 4.
+See Managing One Sensor or Actuator (on page 213). - 4.
 Now released sensors/actuators become "unmanaged."
 Managed ones show one of the managed states.

-To configure default threshold settings:
+► To configure default threshold settings:

-Note that any changes made to default threshold settings not only re-determine the initial threshold values applying to newly-added sensors but also the threshold values of the already-managed sensors where default thresholds are being used.
-See Individual Sensor/Actuator Pages (on page 201).
+Note that any changes made to default threshold settings not only re-determine the initial threshold values that will apply to newly-added sensors but also the threshold values of the already-managed sensors where default thresholds are being applied.
+See Individual Sensor/Actuator Pages (on page 215).

-- 1. Click > Default Threshold Setup. - 2.
-Click the desired sensor type (required), and then click Edit Thresholds.
+Click > Default Threshold Setup.

+2. Click the desired sensor type (required), and then click Edit Thresholds.